-These DIY Fabric Yo Yo Flowers are super easy to make and a great project for beginners.
+These pretty fabric yoyo flowers are super easy to make and a great project for beginners.
 Also a perfect way to update your wardrobe on a budget!

-I’ve kind of developed an addiction to these pretty DIY Fabric Yo Yo Flowers, right after I made this lovely and insanely easy hearts and flowers wreath for V Day.
+I’ve kind of developed an addiction to these pretty fabric Yo Yo flowers, right after I made this lovely and insanely easy hearts and flowers wreath for V Day.
 After seeing how pretty they made the wreath look, I decided to incorporate more yo yo flowers into my crafts.
-I made a slight variation for this headband project but soon I’ll be making something for my daughter using this tutorial for yo yo flowers, hopefully I’ll find time to make a post about it.
+I made a slight variation for this headband project but soon I’ll be making something for my daughter using this tutorial for fabric yo yo, hopefully I’ll find time to make a post about it.

-These little gems would make a pretty hair band with some small ones attached and are an amazing scraps project!
+These little gems would make a pretty hair band with some small ones attached and are an amazing fabric scraps project!
 Even better, old clothing can be your fabric supply if you love recycling!
 These fabric yo yo flowers are also a great craft for older kids as will provide practice for kids learning to sew!
 Try stacking them for a fun look, add to jackets and sweaters, pin onto totes and purses or use them as applique, the possibilities are endless!
 Here’s how to make fabric yo yo flowers!

 - Fabric scraps